ursaserver/decisions/0002A-plan.md

             (res) => res.wite(res)
         )
     }else{
-        // Do something to handle deletion
+        // Do something to handle rejection
     }
 }